Roug3n/Uncertainty-Indices-from-Fed-speeches/README.md

 ## Citation

-If you use this code or the resulting indices in your own work, please cite the thesis:
+If you use this code or the resulting indices in your own work, please cite the undergraduate thesis:

 > Tobella, P. (2026). *Implications of Generative AI for the Work of Economists: Constructing an Uncertainty Index from Federal Reserve Speeches Using Natural Language Processing (NLP)*.
 Undergraduate thesis, Universitat de Barcelona / Universitat Politècnica de Catalunya.

-The scraping framework in script 01 was originally developed by Smith (2020) and substantially adapted for this project:

-> Smith, D. (2020).
-NLP-Fed-Speeches.
-GitHub repository. https://github.com/davidjsmith44/NLP-Fed-Speeches